 Hiking in the Dolomites in Late October

-If your main objective is to see Fall colors and golden larches, it’s best to visit the Dolomites in late October.
+If your main objective is to see fall colors and golden larches, it’s best to visit the Dolomites in late October (October 18th – October 31st).

-With the exception of Val Gardena, cableways are closed across the region.
+With the exception of Val Gardena, cableways are closed across the Dolomites.
 That means longer hiking ascents and descents.
 That also means that some hikes are not possible because there’s simply not enough time in the day.

-In addition to the hikes already listed (in the where to stay & hike section), here are a few more hikes you can do in late October (weather depending), that don’t require any cableways.
+In addition to the hikes already listed (in the where to stay & hike section), here are a few more hikes you can do in late October (weather depending) that don’t require any cableways.
 Note: most mountain huts and alpine pasture huts along these routes will be closed.

 Dolomites Mountain Huts Open in October

 There’s a vast network of mountain huts across the Dolomites.
 These huts are generally open from late June until late September.
 However, there are a few rifugios that stay open until mid-October and a handful that stay open all month.

-Below, we’ve listed out all the mountain huts (Rifugio/Hütte) and alpine pasture huts (Baita/Malga/Alm) that stay open until mid-month, weather depending.
+Below, we’ve listed out all the mountain huts (Rifugio/Hütte) and alpine pasture huts (Baita/Malga/Alm) that stay open in October, weather depending.
 All of these huts serve food and drinks during the day.
 Typically, only Rifugios/Hütten accommodate overnight guests.

 Hut to Hut Hiking in the Dolomites in October